-You can provide this information via a photo from your smartphone or computer if you’re applying online, by visiting a branch to provide the originals and have the lender take photocopies, or by mailing photocopies along with a printed application form to the lender (if you live in a remote area).
-Most lenders allow fully online applications these days, so only a few lenders will still require you to bring in the physical originals or copies to a branch after applying online or over the phone.
+You may be able to provide this information via a photo from your smartphone or computer if you’re applying online, by providing the originals (where the lender may take photocopies) in branch, or by mailing photocopies along with a printed application form to the lender (if you live in a remote area).
+A number of lenders allow online applications to be done online, so you may not need to bring in the physical originals or copies to a branch.

-If applying for a joint credit card, you will also need to provide all of the above documentation for your other cardholder on the account.
+If applying for a joint credit card, you may also need to provide all of the above documentation for your other cardholder on the account.

 - Full name